Esri/TRIRIGA-Indoors-FME-ETL/README.md

 Each worksheet contains columns specific to their mapping (translation) requirements as shown below.

-- **CAD Layer to FC Mapping** sheet with the columns below. *[The columns **not mentioned below** are mapped automatically to the "tri" CAD layers so do not need to be populated in this sheet]{.ul}*.
-(Dave, confirm this, it doesn't appear this way for the Cisco data where Maya mapped over other CAD layers to UNIT_ID, UNIT_NAME, and USE_TYPE) -- triLabel layer is not used automatically.
-UNIT_ID is always mapped from the TRIRIGA Space record's Spec_ID.
-UNIT_NAME and USE_TYPE get mapped in the fieldmapping.xlsx.
+- **CAD Layer to FC Mapping** sheet with the columns below. *The columns **not mentioned below** are mapped automatically to the "tri" CAD layers so do not need to be populated in this sheet.*
     - DETAILS
         - Add a row for each CAD layer to be added to the Details feature class, for example: